 You hear it every day, “Berlin is getting more and more expensive.”
 And you know what, that might just be the case.
-According to a biennial city development report by Berliner Zeitung, rents rose nearly 10% in the past two years – and continue to climb.
+According to property consultancy Knight Frank, rent prices rose a mega 20.2% last year – and continued to climb, hitting 75% in some areas…

 Gone are the days where you could have a two-bedroom flat on Weserstrasse for 340€ warm with Dielen, Balkon, EbK, Keller.
 Instead, you find yourself almost lucky, after having sold yourself out on countless WG castings and Massebesichtungen, to pay whatever the cost.
 But, is this a fact?